htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :jira:`2315`

-- Added the environment variable PYTHON_CPU_COUNT to the set of environment variables set for jobs to indicate how many cpu cores are provisioned.
+- Added the environment variable PYTHON_CPU_COUNT to the set of environment variables set for jobs to indicate how many CPU cores are provisioned.
-  Python 3.13 uses this override the detected count of cpu cores.
+  Python 3.13 uses this override the detected count of CPU cores.
   :jira:`2330`

 - Added -file option to :tool:`condor_token_list`
   :jira:`575`

-- The configuration parameter :macro:`ETC` can now be used to relocate files that are normally place under /etc/condor on unix platforms.
+- The configuration parameter :macro:`ETC` can now be used to relocate files that are normally place under /etc/condor on Unix platforms.
   :jira:`2290`

-- The submit file expansion $(CondorScratchDir) now works for local universe.
+- The submit file expansion ``$(CondorScratchDir)`` now works for local universe.
   :jira:`2324`